Thursday, November 28, 2024

 Let's use "reductio ad absurdum" to move Walsh's sentence above (highlighted) from "possibly" wrong to definitely wrong.
 At face value, what Walsh presented (#1) is that the Tonkawa experienced an 1862-like event in 1842; so once in 1842, then again in 1862, the latter known as the Tonkawa Massacre of 1862.
 Which means:

-• and a "united attack" by tribes in 1842 that included the Comanche and their then enemies is not believable.
+• And a "united attack" by tribes in 1842 that included the Comanche and their then enemies is not believable.

 Possibility #2 would mean the date is right, and something happened in 1842, but we don't know what.